Student Support Services

 The primary goal of the residential summer program is to ensure that students acquire the necessary college survival skills which are crucial to academic and personal success.

-The program has a required, six-week experience which includes an extensive orientation, a nine hour summer course curriculum, and a series of college survival seminars.
+The program has a required, six-week experience which includes an extensive orientation, a nine hour summer course curriculum, and a series of college survival workshops.

 Financial Aid Assistance